-Security/Peace of Mind
+1) Security/Peace of Mind

 An offshore book or local bookie will likely be happy to take your “deposit.”
 They make it really easy for you to give them your money to use for a wager.
 But when you win, are they just as reliable to pay you out?
 What recourse do you have if they simply choose not to pay?
 Very little, to be honest.

 Does Joe Bookie match your first deposit?
 Unlikely.
 Will he let you bet again if your first bet loses?
 Hah.
 Good luck with that.
 You know who will match your first deposit?
 You know who will give you a free bet if your first bet loses?
 Legal sportsbooks will.

 If several operators are in a state, they have to compete for market share.
 This results in valuable promotions being offered to entice new customers to sign up.
 Some operators may have better lines, some might offer better ongoing promotions, while others might be focused on offering the widest variety of sports.

 Everyone has a smartphone these days.
 To paraphrase what has likely been a cell phone company ad, “the future is mobile.”
 If that hasn’t been on an ad yet, it should be.
 Anyway, it’s actually good that Georgia is planning to go mobile-only for its sports betting legalization plan.

 Mobile betting also benefits bettors.
 Similar to betting options in a competitive market, each operator has a different app.
 Some are definitely better than others.
 In fact, SportsHandle even has a review and ranking of all the biggest sportsbook mobile apps.